codewithdary/laravel-collections/README.md

 Prof. Marc Mueller DVM Caesar Hammes Devan MertzMrs.
 Claudie O'Reilly Mrs. Kenya McLaughlin Sr. Melba Sauer III Arlo Ullrich
 ```
 When should you be using the map method?
-•	When you want to extract a field from an array of object
+•	When you want to extract a field from an array of object<br>
-•	Populating an array of objects from raw data
+•	Populating an array of objects from raw data <br>
-•	Converting items into a new format
+•	Converting items into a new format <br>

 ## 12. filter()
 The filter() method is used to filter out elements of an array that you don’t want.
 You got to tell the filter which elements you want to keep by passing a callback that returns true if you want to keep the element, and false if you want to remove it